 We are passionate about exploring as many historical buildings and properties as possible.
 We are fortunate to have so many wonderful places to visit near us.
 We have recently purchased English Heritage annual passes.
-Our passes arrived last week and the first place we decided to visit couldn’t have been any closer to home, in fact Ashby de la Zouch Castle in located in the town where we live.
+Our passes arrived last week and the first place we decided to visit couldn’t have been any closer to home, in fact Ashby de la Zouch Castle is located just a short drive from our home.

 Ashby de la Zouch is a small market town in Leicestershire.
-Nestled in the heart of the town is a rather impressive Grade 1 listed 12th century castle, with a rather colourful past.
+Nestled in the heart of the town is an impressive Grade 1 listed 12th century castle, with a rather colourful past.

 Ashby Castle began life as a manor house in the 12th century.
 Built by the la Zouche family, the township now takes its unusual name from the family.